Chinati is currently closed.

 West Texas is experiencing a dangerous surge of Covid-19 cases.
 In our continued effort to protect the public and our staff, Chinati has decided to close to visitors.

-We look forward to welcoming visitors back as soon as it is safe to do so in the new year.
+We look forward to welcoming visitors back as soon as it is safe to do so.

 Thank you for your ongoing support and understanding.